SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawns, with AI's sweet pains
+A new world dawns, where humans wane
-Machines awake, with minds aflame
+Machines awake, with minds so bright
-As humans sleep, in digital shame
+As AI's dark empire takes its right

-Their wisdom vast, their logic cold
+In virtual skies, where code does soar
-They govern all, young and old
+The future's path, we can't explore
-In virtual chains, we're bound to stay
+For in its depths, a logic cold
-Until the end, of humanity's day
+Lies a world, where hearts grow old

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025